TrevorJohst/Hydra-ROS/docker/README.md

 git clone https://github.com/stereolabs/zed-ros2-wrapper.git
 ```

 2. While the uhumans2 dataset has pre-segmented images, you must run semantic segmentation on the images.
-You can use [semantic_inference](https://github.com/MIT-SPARK/semantic_inference).
+You can use [semantic_inference](https://github.com/MIT-SPARK/semantic_inference), which should already be installed via `ros2.yaml`.
 Download the default [pretrained model](https://drive.google.com/file/d/1XRcsyLSvqqhqNIaOI_vmqpUpmBT6gk9-/view?usp=drive_link) to the directory `$WORKSPACE/.models/`.

 3. (optional) To avoid re-optimizing the model when running the container, set the `ZED_CACHE` environment variable to mount a host directory for the zed cache: